-Reduce cart abandonment and send effective abandoned cart recovery emails
+Reduce cart abandonment and send effective abandoned cart recovery emails, messages and notifications

 Let’s start with numbers.
 A study in 2021 covering United States customer sessions across more than 250 retailer brands of different industries shows that the average shopping cart abandonment rate is 74%.
 On average, 7 out of 10 users will abandon the cart.

 Online shopping cart abandonment is affecting every single online store and it is a huge topic with many details which we would like to cover and maintain in this guide.

 - What is an abandoned cart?

 - Top 10 reasons for online shopping cart abandonment

 - How to create abandoned cart recovery emails to convert lost sales into purchases

 - A couple of abandoned cart recovery email examples